FinalKirb/finalkirb.github.io/docs/tools/android.md

 # Android

+> Thank you, Bee for writing the basis of this article!

 ## What is Android?

 The AOSP (Android Open-Source Project), also known as Android is an Open-Source Kernel based on Linux, primarily used for mobile devices such as the smartphones and tablets that we use on a daily basis.
 While a significant portion of the code involves proprietary software designed for closed ecosystems by Google and device manufacturers, the project's openness and accessibility to the public have given rise to a diverse array of custom ecosystem versions, commonly referred to as ROMs.